1946 Giro d'Italia: Race overview

-The twelfth leg of the race started at 6:25 AM local time.
+The twelfth leg of the race started at 6:25 am local time.
 British radio (A.I.S.) stated that a large trunk was placed on the road two kilometers after Pieris, on the border of Venezia Giulia.
-Stones were thrown at the riders and the local polic followed the race and dispersed the crowds.
+Stones were thrown at the riders and the local police followed the race and dispersed the crowds.
 Shots were fired and the police responded, which led to people hiding in the bushes shooting upon the police and them retaliating until the crowd and the shooters dispersed.
 The cyclists met to determine if they would still ride, some rode to Udine, while others rode to Miramare reached the Montebello race course by bicycle.
 The race jury released a statement stated that an unexpected event happened where stones were thrown at riders, along with nails and other obstacles being placed in the road.
 The same time was awarded to all the riders.
 After a long pause in action, the riders continued to race to Trieste's finish, in the Montebello hippodrome for the stage victory.
 The start of the stage from Udine to Auronzo was moved to Tuesday.
 Trieste's Giro d'Italia committee announced that no riders had been seriously injured.
 Marangonni and Pasquini had abrasions and could continue racing.

 Classification leadership

 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
-A similar classification to the general classification was the "aggruppati" classification which was calculated in the same fashion as the general classification, but it was excluse to the riders competing from groups rather than teams.
+There were no time bonuses in 1946.
+A similar classification to the general classification was the "aggruppati" classification which was calculated in the same fashion as the general classification, but it was excluse to the riders competing from groups rather than teams, and its leader wore a white jersey.

-In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the riders who crossed them first.
+In the mountains classification, the race organizers selected different mountains that the route crossed and awarded points to the five riders who crossed them first.

 The winner of the team classification was determined by adding the finish times of the best three cyclists per team together and the team with the lowest total time was the winner.
 If a team had fewer than three riders finish, they were not eligible for the classification.
 The group classification was decided in the same manner, but the classification was exclusive to the competing groups.

 There was a black jersey (maglia nera) awarded to the rider placed last in the general classification.
 The classification was calculated in the same manner as the general classification.

 The rows in the following table correspond to the jerseys awarded after that stage was run.